danehans/envoycon/README.md

         - containerPort: 80
 ```

-Save the above file to `httpbin.yaml` and deploy it using `kubectl apply -f httpbin.yaml`.
+Save the above file to httpbin.yaml and deploy it using `kubectl apply -f httpbin.yaml`.

-Before continuing, check that the httpbin Pod is up and running:
+Before continuing, check that the httpbin is running and the Envoy sidecar was injected:

 ```sh
 $ kubectl get po